ICJIA/researchhub-docs/docs/auth-guide/tutorials/markdown.md

 </div>
 ```

-- The figure item consists of enclosing HTML `<div>` tag, figure number (`h4` heading), figure title (`h4` heading), image with "alt text" and file name and one or more additioanl notes (`h6` heading).
+- The figure item consists of enclosing HTML `<div>` tag, figure number (`h4` heading), figure title (`h4` heading), image with "alt text" and file name and one or more additional notes (`h6` heading).
 - The HTML `<div>` tag must have `class="article-figure` attribute.
-- The vertical space (at least one extra line) is required between the opening `<div>` tag line and the first markdwon elements.
+- The vertical space (at least one extra line) is required between the opening `<div>` tag line and the first markdown elements.
-- The "alt text" is displayed if the image failes to load or used by a screen reader for accessibility.
+- The "alt text" is displayed if the image fails to load or used by a screen reader for accessibility.
-- Image file name must match that of the uploaded file, without the file extention such as .jpg, .png, etc.
+- Image file name must match that of the uploaded file, without the file extension such as .jpg, .png, etc.

 #### Tables